keboola/developers-docs/integrate/storage/docker-cli-client.md

     docker run --volume=C:\Users\name\some-dir:/data quay.io/keboola/storage-api-cli:latest create-table in.c-main new-table /data/new-table.csv --token=storage_token

+or when using other then [default US region](/overview/api/#regions-and-endpoints), you need to provide the Storage API address:

+{% highlight bash %}
+docker run --volume=$("pwd"):/data quay.io/keboola/storage-api-cli:latest create-table in.c-main new-table /data/new-table.csv --token=storage_token --url="https://connection.eu-central-1.keboola.com/"
+{% endhighlight %}

-The above command will import the contents of `new-table.csv` in the current directory into the newly created table.
+Any of the above commands will import the contents of `new-table.csv` in the current directory into the newly created table.
 You should see an output similar to this one:

     Authorized as: ondrej.popelka@keboola.com (Odinuv Sandbox)